pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 import db
 ```

-Let's think about how payment processing can be implemented.
+Let's implement payment processing.

-We can call the API every few seconds and check if there are any new transactions to our wallet address.
+We will call the API every few seconds to check if there are any new transactions associated with our wallet address.

-For that we need to know what the last processed transaction was.
-The simplest approach would be to just save info about that transaction in some file and update it every time we process a new transaction.
+To do this, we need to track the last processed transaction.
+The simplest approach is to store transaction details in a file and update it whenever we process a new transaction.

-What information about the transaction will we store in the file?
-Actually, we only need to store the `lt` value—logical time.
+What transaction information should we store in the file?
+We only need the `lt` (logical time) value.
+This will allow us to determine which transactions to process..
 With that value we'll be able to understand what transactions we need to process.

-So we need to define a new async function; let's call it `start`.
-Why does this function need to be asynchronous?
-That is because the Aiogram library for Telegram bots is also asynchronous, and it'll be easier to work with async functions later.
+Now, let's define a new asynchronous function called `start`.
+It must be asynchronous because the Aiogram library for Telegram bots is also asynchronous, making it easier to work with async functions.

-This is what our `start` function should look like:
+Here is how the `start` function should look like:
 ```python
 async def start():
     try: